 At Keep Health, we’ve added steps for increased healthspan onto the foundation of Maslow’s hierarchy.

-Our 6th step is focus.
-This requires making time and allocating resources to improve your health.
+Our 6th step in the hierarchy of needs for health is focus.
+Focus requires making time and allocating resources to improve your health.

 What are you willing to do to maximize your health and wellness?

 How much time and money would you commit each month to increase the number of healthy months in your life?
 That’s a big question.
 Take time to think about it and write down your answer..

 How much is an extra month of good health worth to you?